Mahmud-Asif/Text_Summarization/README.md

 Optional arguments:

 	threshold= any decimal value between 0 to 1.
 This value will be used to compare between two sentences and if they achieve more similarity score than the provided threshold, they will go into the same cluster. default value is .2 here.

-	alpha= any decimal value between 0 to 1.
+	alpha = any decimal value between 0 to 1.
 Default value is .09

-	beta= any decimal value between 0 to 1.
+	beta = any decimal value between 0 to 1.
 Default value is .9

 	I have used the following formula for sentence ranking: alpha*score1+beta*score2 where score1=sentence_score_based_on_keywords